Thai Long Bean Salad Recipe (Som Tum Tua)

 Top-view of ingredients for Thai long bean salad: yardlong beans, lime, tomatoes, dried chilies, fish sauce, palm sugar, tamarind sauce, and more.

-• Lime – Fresh lime juice adds brightness and balances the savory notes.
+• Lime: Fresh lime juice adds brightness and helps balance everything.

 How to make Thai green bean salad